Who We Are › Our Impact

 |Photo: Peter Biro/IRC|

-In 2013 the International Rescue Committee, working with our local partner organizations, restored hope and opportunity for millions of conflict-affected people around the world.
-Here is a look at some of our recent achievements.
+In 2014 the International Rescue Committee and our local partner organizations restored hope and opportunity for millions of people uprooted by war, conflict and natural disasters.
+Here's a look at some of our recent achievements:

-- Provided schooling and educational opportunities to 725,000 girls and boys, and trained over 20,000 educators
+- Provided schooling and educational opportunities to over 1 million girls and boys, and trained over 23,000 educators

-- Provided legal assistance to more than 20,000 people through IRC-supported legal centers
+- Provided legal assistance to 22,000 people through IRC-supported legal centers

-- In the United States, the IRC helped resettle some 8,700 newly arrived refugees and provided services to promote self-reliance and integration to over 38,000 refugees, asylees, victims of human trafficking and other immigrants
+- In the United States, the IRC helped resettle some 10,922 newly arrived refugees other immigrants

 - The American Institute of Philanthropy gives the IRC an A+.